SpivEgin/devenv/source/django-jet/docs/config_file.rst

 JET_DEFAULT_THEME
 -----------------

-The Legion Market JET allows you to change default theme.
+TLM JET allows you to change default theme.
 This feature is mainly used for customizing color schemes rather than making absolutely different themes.
-This option in fact make The Legion Market load different css styles.
+This option in fact make TLM load different css styles.

 Possible built-in themes are: